u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 Finally, it was my turn to be in the A-team (me, Divyam, ADC).
 At the last Nihilanth, (me, Divyam, Kirhen) had missed the finals by a single point.
 This time, we wanted to get over the line.

 Divyam and I have teamed up on multiple occasions and we know how to present ideas and brainstorm with each other.
 ADC bhaiya, on the other hand, was something of an extension to our pair.
-This was the first time the three of us had sat together, since I had to leave for the Sports Meet before our practice drills were fully underway.
+This was the first time the three of us had sat together, since I had to leave for the Sports Meet before our practice drills were in full swing.

 We ended up with a score of 21 after the prelims.
 Before we got any intel on the cutoff, we knew this was going to be on the edge.
 The cutoff came in at 21, with 5 tiebreaking stars.